TheRenegadeCoder/sample-programs-website/docs/languages/kotlin/index.md

 Since Kotlin is a bit more popular than most of the newer languages, it actually has a Wikipedia page.
 So, we'll use that to learn more.

-According to Wikipedia, Kotlin is a programming language that runs on the Java Virtual Machine.
+According to [Wikipedia][1], Kotlin is a programming language that runs on the [Java Virtual Machine][2].
 In other words, Kotlin compiles down to Java bytecode.
 In fact, developers have the option to decide which version of Java bytecode they want.
 In addition to the JVM, Kotlin can also compile down to JavaScript.